Deep deterministic policy gradient with symmetric data augmentation for lateral attitude tracking control of a fixed-wing aircraft: Introduction

+This paper begins by formulating the $Q$ function-based policy optimization method.
+The symmetry of samples is then defined within an MDP framework.
+A symmetry condition is derived to determine whether samples are symmetric.
+This theoretical result motivates a symmetric data augmentation method.
+Furthermore, the augmented samples are incorporated into the Deep Deterministic Policy Gradient (DDPG) algorithm \cite{Lillicrap2016ICLR00}, resulting in a richer dataset.
+To enhance sample utilization efficiency, we propose a two-step approximate value iteration method.
+In the first step, the explored samples are used to train a critic and an actor.
+In the second step, the augmented (symmetric) samples are used to train another critic while updating the same actor.
+Finally, the symmetry analysis of the aircraft model validates the application of symmetric data augmentation for offline flight control learning.

-The contributions of this paper are summarized as \begin{itemize} \item Symmetric data augmentation method is proposed to calculate symmetric samples from explored samples, which is further integrated into RL framework to improve sample efficiency. \item A two-step approximate policy iteration method is proposed to improve sample utilization efficiency, leading to DDPG-SCA algorithm. \item To reduce training complexity, we propose 'tanh-ReLU' activation functions for two-hidden-layer actor network in DDPG-SCA algorithm. \end{itemize}
+The main contributions of this paper are summarized as: \begin{itemize} \item A symmetric data augmentation method is proposed to generate additional training samples. \item A two-step approximate policy iteration method is developed to enhance sample utilization efficiency during training. \item The symmetry of the aircraft’s model is analyzed, and symmetry-informed RL algorithms are applied for flight control to enable sample-efficient policy learning. \end{itemize}

-The remainder of this paper is structured as follows.
-Section II introduces foundations on discrete-time optimal control problems, exact policy iteration and approximate policy iteration.
-Section III presents the definitions of symmetry in state transitions and dynamical systems.
-Section IV develops symmetric data augmentation method and DDPG-SDA algorithm.
-Section V develops two-step approximate policy iteration method and DDPG-SCA algorithm.
-Section VI introduces a lateral dynamical model of an aircraft and analyzes symmetries of state variables.
-In Section VII, simulation results are provided to demonstrate the performance of developed symmetry-integrated RL algorithms in aircraft lateral flight control tasks.
-Section VIII concludes this paper.
+This paper is structured as follows.
+Section \ref{section_foundations} formulates the discrete-time optimal control problem and the approximate value iteration method.
+Section \ref{Section_symmetric_dynamic_model} defines the symmetry characteristics of a dynamical system.
+Section \ref{section_ddpg_sda} introduces the symmetric data augmentation method.
+Section \ref{section_ddpg_sca} develops the DDPG with symmetric critic augmentation.
+Section \ref{section_model} presents the aircraft dynamical model and analyzes its symmetry.
+Section \ref{section_action_smoothness} introduces action smoothness techniques.
+Section \ref{section_simulation} provides simulation results of symmetry-informed RL for flight control.
+Section \ref{section_conclusion} concludes this paper.